midrissi/Tags/README.md

 Do you use tags to organize content on your site?
 This widget will turn your boring tag list into a magical input that turns each tag into a style-able object with its own delete link.
 The widget handles all the data - your form just sees a comma-delimited list of tags!

+The widget is an implementation of the [Tags](http://xoxco.com/projects/code/tagsinput/) jQuery plugin

 ### Properties
 This widget __Tags__ has the following properties: